alex-filgueira/Self-Driving-Car-Engineer---Udacity/P2-CarND_Advanced-Lane-lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction, you can see some images in ![alt text]./CarND-Advanced-Lane-Lines/undistorted_images/
+To demonstrate this step, I will describe how I apply the distortion correction, you can see some images in ./CarND-Advanced-Lane-Lines/undistorted_images/

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.